 The first important thing to consider when selling anything is the relationship development aspect.
 No matter who you are or who you’re speaking to, you want to have an authentic relationship with the person that you’re trying to serve.

 We need to understand the needs of the individual we are trying to serve before pitching them anything even if its a free guide on how to improve something we think everyone needs to improve in their life (health, mindfulness, confidence, etc.).
-We dont want to waste their time or ours.
+We dont want to waste others time or ours.

 So what we do instead is create and distribute content that is likely to resonate with ideal clients.
 We want lots of top of funnel content which is content not intended to do anything but build relationships, rapport and trust with the people that the content is viewed by.